Sanjai-Shaarugesh/Advanced-Weather-Companion/README.md

 Install from source

-- Download archive file from the releases tab
+- Download the archive file from the releases tab
 - Open a terminal in the directory containing the downloaded file
 - Install and enable the extension by executing `gnome-extensions install extension.zip --force` in the terminal

-> To setup your manual location by giving your location coordinates in the settings in the extension or in the Location settings in the main menu of the extension , you can get you location coordinates from the google map by going to your location and right clink on in it and coping the location coordinates from it by clicking them
+> To set up your manual location by giving your location coordinates in the settings in the extension or in the Location settings in the main menu of the extension, you can get your location coordinates from Google Maps by going to your location and right-clicking on in it and copying the location coordinates from it by clicking them

 https://github.com/user-attachments/assets/706925f5-410c-473c-af72-099fc4096503